 Women Prohibition agents played varying roles.
-After Georgia Hopley was appointed as an agent, she worked in local enforcement in Washington, DC.
-She was then asked to develop, implement, and lead the Prohibition Bureau’s publicity efforts.
+After Georgia Hopley was appointed as an agent, she worked in local enforcement in DC.
+She was then asked to develop, implement, and lead the Bureau’s publicity efforts.

 Early on, Daisy Simpson received much visibility in the press.
-Known as the ‘Lady Hooch Hunter, she often used disguises.
+Known as the “Lady Hooch Hunter,” she often used disguises.
 She was reported have a hundred different ones.
 Often, using a disguise, she would spend a few nights in a speakeasy, hotel or restaurant.
 Then she would arrest those who served her any alcohol.

 In her use of disguises she was similar to the well-known Izzy Einstein & Moe Smith.
 Like them, she was ingenious.
 She would pretend to become ill outside speakeasies.
 Then she would arrest bartenders who would bring whiskey to help her.

 Several judges chastised her about the trivial offenses for which she would arrest people.
 Judges also had to dismiss many cases because of her illegal entrapments.
-More important, the Prohibition Bureau was more interested in nabbing major moonshiners and bootleggers.
+More important, the Bureau was more interested in nabbing major moonshiners and bootleggers.

 Resources on Women Prohibition Agents

-Death Ends Career of Georgia Hopley.
+- Death Ends Career of Georgia Hopley.
 Toledo Blade, July 1, 1944, p.
 2.

-Graham, L. Women Prohibition Agents are Demanded by Governor’s Wife.
-The Spokesman-Review, May 12, 1923, p.
+- Graham, L. Women Prohibition Agents are Demanded by Governor’s Wife.
+The Spokesman-Rev, May 12, 1923, p.
 20.

 1 Minnick, F. Women’s History Month.
-Huffington Post.

-2 Minnick, ibid.
+2 _______, ibid.

 3 Women Dry Agents Named.
-New York Times, May 7, 1922.
+NY Times, May 7, 1922.

 4 More Women Prohibition Agents Appointed.
-Evening News (Harrisburg, PA), Oct 6, 1922.
+Eve News (Harrisburg, PA), Oct 6, 1922.